bigwiv/Biopython-cn/chr8.rst

 each fragment.

 What about the ``query``, ``hit``, and ``aln`` attributes?
-If the HSP has multiple fragments, you won¡¯t be able to use these attributes as they only fetch single ``SeqRecord`` or ``MultipleSeqAlignment`` objects.
+If the HSP has multiple fragments, you wonâ€™t be able to use these attributes as they only fetch single ``SeqRecord`` or ``MultipleSeqAlignment`` objects.
 However, you can use their ``*_all`` counterparts:
 ``query_all``, ``hit_all``, and ``aln_all``.
 These properties will